larascremin/larascremin/README.md

 ### Hello, I am Lara...

-I am an student and developer with a passion for the digital realm, <br>
+I am an  Information Technology student, with a passion for the digital realm, <br>
 and dedicated to continuous growth, showcasing resilience and flexibility.✦

 <br>